WyattShawDal/ENGM-4620-PyProject/README.md

 2. Open designer by calling **from within project folder**: `designer`
 3. Develop GUI and save as .ui file to project folder
 4. Convert to a python file: `python -m PyQt5.uic.pyuic -x filename.ui -o output_filename.py`

-## Current TODO List

-- Improve Model Accuracy Across signs
-- Verify there is proper Error catching implemented everywhere
-- Add more lessons eventually
-- Allow user to scroll through/view each letter score in profile view page
-- Add ability to view history of results for each lesson